ucb-bar/chipyard/docs/Advanced-Concepts/Debugging-RTL.rst

 bugs.
 This section aims to run through a typical debugging flow using Chipyard.
 We assume the user has a custom SoC configuration, and is trying to verify functionality by running some software test.
+We also assume the software has already been verified on a functional simulator, such as Spike or QEMU.
+This section will focus on debugging hardware.

 Waveforms
 ---------------------------

-The default SW simulators do not dump waveforms during execution.
+The default software RTL simulators do not dump waveforms during execution.
 To build simulators with wave dump capabilities use must use the ``debug`` make target.
 For example:

 .. code-block:: shell